Patients shocked, burned by device touted to treat pain

 Nevro, one of the four big manufacturers, has cited estimates that there are as many as 4,400 facilities in the U.S where spinal-stimulation devices are implanted by a variety of physicians, including neurosurgeons, psychiatrists and pain specialists.

-It's a lucrative business.
+It's a lucrative business .
 Analysts say stimulators and the surgery to implant them costs between $32,000 and $50,000, with the device itself constituting $20,000 to $25,000 of that amount.
 If surgery is performed in a hospital, the patient usually stays overnight, and the hospital charges a facility fee for obtaining the device.
 Costs are typically covered by insurance.

 The AP found that doctors can make more money if they perform the surgery at physician-owned outpatient surgery centers, since the doctor buys the device, marks it up and adds on the facility fee.